 This one is so exciting, I can now hyperlink text, bold, and underline in Google Forms.
 I’ve been using this a lot.
 Keyboard shortcuts of Control K and Control B work!

-4 More New Features for Google Docs
+New Features in Google Docs and Workspace

 These are just a few of the new features that are available in Google Docs.
 Then, with new features being added all the time, Google Docs is becoming increasingly powerful and versatile, making it a great choice for word processing needs of all kinds.